mogwai/toyds/readme.md

-# toyds
+# toyds (WIP)

 A collection of different synthetic sequence problems to be solved.

 Great for debugging ideas before going to real data.

-Also includes some psuedo sythnetic real data problems in here.
+Will include some psuedo sythnetic real data problems in here.

 # Install

 ```
 pip install git+https://github.com/mogwai/toyds.git
+python demo.py
 ```

 # Test with nanoGPT